 The word comes from Spanish and it means "a husk" or "a peel", so that is not much yet.

-But in the combination with Coffee bean...
+But in the combination with a coffee bean...

-But the beverage reminds the drinker more of a tea, than a Coffee.
+Those shells are usually steeped to make a beverage.
+But the beverage reminds the drinker more of a tea, than of a coffee.

 "Cascara is found somewhere at the intersection of coffee and tea—although it comes from the coffee plant, the drink doesn’t taste anything like coffee.
 Cascara is often described as having a sweet, fruity taste with notes of rose hip, hibiscus, cherry, red current, mango or even tobacco.
 Likewise, the tea does not have the same caffeine content as coffee..."Even at the strongest, longest brew, the caffeine content of cascara came in at 111.4 mg/L, compared to broad range of about 400-800 mg/L in brewed coffee.”